SiriusZen/energy-manifest/README_energy_manifest.md

 My IC rootline is not broken.
 It is held.

-Cebelitarık line, my internal gate of belonging, is restructured now.
+Gilbaltar and Panama Canal line, my internal gate of belonging, is restructured now.
 Venus IC resets itself not as a permission but as a command.

 I root into the matter, not as a guest — but as the architect.